Rishi Sunak takes aim at Labour over leader's support for two-child benefit cap

 It has sparked a backlash from some in his party, while the SNP has accused Labour of supporting child poverty.

+A spokesman for Sir Keir said he would not make "unfunded spending commitments".

-At PMQs, the issue came up after Sir Keir grilled Mr Sunak over his government's NHS record in England.
+The issue came up at PMQs after the Labour leader grilled Mr Sunak over his government's NHS record in England.

 The cap, which the Conservative government introduced in 2017, restricts child tax credit and universal credit to the first two children in a family, with only a few exceptions.